yhyadev/tree-sitter-syphon/README.md

 2 - Now, copy the queries from [queries/helix](queries/helix) to `runtime/queries/syphon` directory inside the root of local config

-3 - And lastly run this commands to fetch and build the parser
+3 - And lastly run these commands to fetch and build the parser

 ```
 hx -g fetch